Staying in Touch

 - Child Turns Age 18 – When children are eligible during the month before the month they attain age 18, we review their disabling condition using the disability rules that we use for adults.
 We must be able to determine that the child is unable to work instead of basing the disability determination only on their functional limitations.

 - Adult – Adult client’s conditions are reviewed to determine whether there has been medical improvement showing they are no longer disabled or if they have demonstrated the ability to engage in substantial gainful activity (SGA).
 Substantial gainful activity means being able to work at a certain level.
-In 2013, the SGA level is $1040.00 per month (non-blind) and $1740 (blind).
+The SGA amount changes each year and depends on the nature of a person's disability.
+For the current year’s monthly SGA amount, please visit http://www.socialsecurity.gov/OACT/COLA/sga.html.
 Work that they have done during the review period must be documented.
 If they have reported the work and furnished their pay stubs, this part of the determination will already be completed.
 If they did not report their work, we will need information about their work history, the pay stubs, as well as the medical information.

 When a review is started, the local SSA office will contact your client or their representative payee for sources of current medical information.
 It is very important that all the sources be listed so SSA can get as much medical information as possible.
 We will also need a completed SSA-827 medical release to get any additional medical information needed.

 Payment Continuation for Claimant Receiving Unfavorable Determination:

 Social Security tells the beneficiary in writing when our decisions are not favorable to them.
 They are given the chance to request that their payments continue while they